freya022/BotCommands-Wiki/docs/using-components/The-Components-API.md

 * Lambda components: These are used when you need a command's context (such as captured variables) using lambdas, **however this does not survive bot restarts**

 Both types supports properties such as:

 * One-use-ness (Component is deleted from the component manager when all conditions are met and the linked code is executed)
-* Owner (Component is only usable by a specific user)
+* Interaction constraints (Component is only usable by users which meets *any* of the predefined filters)
 * Timeouts (Component is deleted from the component manager after a period of time)